ksu-hmi/cryptostockportfolio/roadmap.md

 ### (1)Tickers
 ### (2)Start date + End date or Period
 ### (3)Interval

-plotly to display graph of stocks
+### Progress
 #import plotly
+use plotly and python to display live graph of stocks